 This goes against the conventional, statistics-based wisdom that wearing a motorcycle helmet saves lives.
 Since the repeal of Michigan’s universal motorcycle helmet law in 2012, the fatality rate for motorcyclists without helmets has been nearly twice that for helmeted motorcyclists and there has been a 14% increase in head injuries among hospitalized motorcyclists.

-With so many deaths of crotch rocket motorcycle riders who were wearing helmets in 2019 highlights how truly dangerous these supersport motor bikes are.
+With so many deaths of crotch rocket motorcycle riders who were wearing helmets in 2021, this highlights how truly dangerous these supersport motor bikes are.

 If you are going to ride a supersport motorbike in Michigan, then you are legally required to carry motorcycle liability insurance.
 Coverage for first-party medical benefits is optional.
 However, if you plan to drive or ride a supersport motorcycle without a helmet, medical is required.